 Increasing education on the dangers of nicotine addiction

-Government and school initiatives to highlight to teens the dangers of smoking, alcohol and drug use are well-established and commonplace.
+Government and school initiatives to highlight the dangers of smoking to teens are well-established and commonplace.
 Though vaping in general is not considered to pose a significant health risk, nicotine addiction can cause problems.

 Nicotine is not a cancer-causing chemical but can cause other harmful physiological effects, including: